idio/spotlight-model-editor/README.md

 In order to use the Model Editor, you will need:

 - (Oracle) Java 1.7
-- Scala >= 2.9.x
+- Scala 2.9.x (If you want to run it interatively from a terminal)
-- Compiling DBPedia Spotlight from source (see below)
 - Compiling Spotlight Model Editor (this tool) from source (see below)
 - A pre-computed language model (downloaded from [here](http://spotlight.sztaki.hu/downloads/) )